rohansinghwow/travel-journal-react/README.md

 # Getting Started
 ![](pic1.png)
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Acknowledgement
+* Design file was provided on Figma by Scrimba
 # How it works

 * Card is divided into multiple components